-It is the goal of EDAQS that the complete banking and retail sector together with all entities with regular cash circulation will take part in the DICE system.Up to now, EDAQS has concentrated most of its resources on preventing cash crimes and forgery, but additionally to save lots of cash from vanishing since it is happening in Scandinavian countries.
-But because of the recent series of external appraisals, the DICE has been estimated at an averaged valuation of $5.6 billion and has plans to skip a scheduled seeding process to immediately raise capital in a string A financing, after undisclosed leading capital investors and EDAQS lobbyists showed interest to jointly dominate the global implementation of the innovative and futuristic banknote system.
-As part of the planned spin-off, the brand new company will generate two strong market leaders with distinct brands, partners, operating characteristics and industry dynamics.
+It’s the goal of EDAQS that the whole banking and retail sector as well as all entities with regular cash circulation will participate in the DICE system.So far, EDAQS has concentrated the majority of its resources on preventing cash crimes and forgery, but also to save lots of cash from vanishing as it is happening in Scandinavian countries.
+But thanks to the recent series of external appraisals, the DICE has been estimated at an averaged valuation of $5.6 billion and contains plans to skip a scheduled seeding process to immediately raise capital in a string A financing, after undisclosed leading capital investors and EDAQS lobbyists showed interest to jointly dominate the global implementation of the innovative and futuristic banknote system.
+Within the planned spin-off, the brand new company will create two strong market leaders with distinct brands, partners, operating characteristics and industry dynamics.